Conservatory Teaching Artists

 Tom Shelton

 Shelton is an award-winning composer/lyricist as well as an acclaimed vocal coach and professional accompanist.
-He has appeared on many local Southern California stages including South Coast Repertory (The Trip To Bountiful, In the Next Room, A Christmas Carol and many more), Pasadena Playhouse, Musical Theatre West (1776), La Mirada Theatre and Laguna Playhouse, as well as off-Broadway at Manhattan Punch Line.
+He has appeared on many local Southern California stages, including South Coast Repertory (The Trip To Bountiful, In the Next Room, A Christmas Carol and many more), Pasadena Playhouse, Musical Theatre West (1776), La Mirada Theatre and Laguna Playhouse, as well as off-Broadway at Manhattan Punch Line.
 He has written on commission half a dozen murder-mystery scripts for The Gourmet Detective over its 19 year history.
-His other works, which include musical adaptations, original plays, screen and radio projects, have been produced and seen nationwide, most notably Caddie Woodlawn, the original musical, and The Boy Who Ruled the Moon And Sun for the San Diego Opera.
+Shelton's other works, which include musical adaptations, original plays, screen and radio projects, have been produced and seen nationwide, most notably Caddie Woodlawn, the original musical, and The Boy Who Ruled the Moon And Sun for the San Diego Opera.
 Other original works include The Man Who Shot the Man Who Shot Jesse James, The Disciples Undoing, Darling, You Slay Me! and a long string of classic fairy tales musically adapted for the Barnsdall Theater in Hollywood.

 Richard Soto

 Soto is a professional actor, teaching artist, fight director and writer, who journeys where the stories need to be told.
 He has performed in theatres throughout Southern California, including San Diego Rep, The Old Globe, A Noise Within (where he was a Resident Artist for 16 years, performing in over 30 productions) and South Coast Repertory, which has been his creative home as an actor, stage manager and instructor for 30 years.
 His film and television credits include Believers, Firebirds, “The West Wing,” “Third Degree Burn” and “General Hospital.”
 In addition to being a faculty instructor with SCR’s Theatre Conservatory, Soto is an adjunct professor of stage combat at Vanguard University and a member of Breath of Fire Latina Theater Ensemble (Santa Ana).
 His acting classes are socially active environments where students of all ages and backgrounds engage their creativity, expression and empathy.
 As a fight director, he has choreographed stage fights around the SoCal region including SCR, Latino Theater Company, Teatro Meta, Los Angeles Theatre Center, American Coast Theater, and Actors Co-op, where he was recognized for his outstanding fight choreography.
-His written work includes the Latinx superhero comic book, “The Legend of El Lobo”; and plays including The Black Book and Los Invisibles (The Invisible Ones, which address the inhumane treatment of immigrants) for Protest Plays Project’s #TheatreActionImmigration Initiative, and Freedom to Speak, I Leave You Hope, It Ain’t Perfect, and Something Worth Pursuing (for the We the People Theatre Action Program, Sacred Fools Theater Company).
+Soto's written work includes the Latinx superhero comic book, “The Legend of El Lobo”; and plays including The Black Book and Los Invisibles (The Invisible Ones, which address the inhumane treatment of immigrants) for Protest Plays Project’s #TheatreActionImmigration Initiative, and Freedom to Speak, I Leave You Hope, It Ain’t Perfect, and Something Worth Pursuing (for the We the People Theatre Action Program, Sacred Fools Theater Company).
 He is currently working on projects for theatre, television and film involving his passions of people, art, history, education, comic books and making the world a better place.
 He is a member of SAG-AFTRA, and Actors Equity Association.

 Christopher Sullivan

 Sullivan is an actor, improviser and educator.
 He has worked in improvisational theatre, street performance, clown theatre, puppetry and traditional stage work.
 Sullivan is a founding artist of Modjeska Playhouse, where he serves as co-artistic director.
 He is also the director of Modjeska Unscripted Theater, where he and a resident cast create and perform improvised plays in several genres as part of Modjeska Playhouse's Main Stage season.
 His numerous film and television credits include Pirates of the Caribbean: Curse of the Black Pearl.
 He is a former company member of Los Angeles Theatersports and several resident theatre companies.
-A graduate of The American Academy of Dramatic Arts and SCR’s Acting Intensive Program, he has been teaching improvisation and acting in SCR’s Theatre Conservatory since 2007 and is currently a teaching artist at Orange County School of the Arts, where he teaches improvisation.
+A graduate of The American Academy of Dramatic Arts and SCR’s Acting Intensive Program, Sullivan has been teaching improvisation and acting in SCR’s Theatre Conservatory since 2007, and is currently a teaching artist at Orange County School of the Arts, where he teaches improvisation.

 Mercy Vasquez

 Vasquez is an actor, playwright and theatre instructor.
 In 2014, she had the pleasure of being assistant director on SCR's critically acclaimed production of The Long Road Today/El Largo Camino de Hoy.
 Her directorial work was recognized by the California Educational Theatrical Association in 2013, when her production of Our Town at Newport Harbor High School won the title of Best Play in Orange County.
-A strong believer in building community through theatre, she has participated in SCR's community outreach by teaching classes through its Neighborhood Conservatory program.
+A strong believer in building community through theatre, Vasquez has participated in SCR's community outreach by teaching classes through its Neighborhood Conservatory program.
 She taught and worked with other community and charitable organizations such as Voices Unheard Educational Outreach, Virginia Avenue Theatre Project, Cornerstone Theatre Company, NOHO Theatre Company, Tayer Theatre Company and the St. Francis Center.